 2011-12: Cooper skated in 55 games for Fargo in his final USHL season and again competed in the U19 World Junior A Challenge.
 He scored 6 goals with 18 assists and was a career-best plus-16 with 92 penalty minutes.
 The Force again reached the second round of the playoffs and in six playoff games Cooper scored 1 goal with 2 assists and was an even plus/minus with 8 penalty minutes.
 In five games at the Junior A Challenge he had 3 assists and 8 penalty minutes.
 He was invited to the NHL Draft Combine and ranked 68th amongst North American skaters in Central Scouting’s final rankings prior to the 2012 NHL Draft.

 Cooper is sort of a “kitchen sink”-type of defender only lacking decent size.
-His defensive game is sound, and he isn't afraid to take the body despite his modest size.
+His defensive game is sound, and he is not afraid to take the body despite his modest size.
 On the offensive side of the ledger, he is a good skater with good passing skills and a good shot, so he is able to contribute at both ends of the ice.
 If Cooper can add some bulk without affecting his overall game, he could become second- or third-pairing defenseman.

 Cooper is in his junior season at Nebraska-Omaha in 2014-15.
 After steadily making the adjustment from junior hockey to the college level, he has added some bulk and is frequently teamed with freshman Joel Messner on the Mavericks' top unit.
 At this point the Ducks' system is fairly well-stocked with defense prospects so Cooper faces an uphill challenge.
 If he can continue to add bulk without affecting his mobility and continues to develop he projects as a second- or third-pairing defenseman one day.